-The example above reads variable X from file a.data and variable Y from file b.data.
-If one file is shorter than the other then the extra data in the longer file is ignored.
+The following example also reads variable X from a.txt and variable Y from b.txt.
+If one file is shorter than the other then it continues reading the longer to its end, setting the other variable to system-missing.